X

 Obese patients cost the NHS twice as much as those within a healthy weight range, according to research.
 Average of £1,375 spent annually on heavier patients as government faces scrutiny for policy failures.

 Using the health records of 2.4 million adults in north-west London, researchers found spending increased for heavier patients, primarily for obesity-related conditions.
 Patients of a healthy weight cost the NHS an average of £638 annually, the study found.
+If everyone were a healthy weight, the study suggested, the NHS would save nearly £14bn annually.

 ALL